Ssimoes48/Earthquakes-Leaflet/README.md

 ![legend](Images/legend.PNG)

-I also formatted the color codes to make the legend and data points with higher values for depth appear in read, and shallower events appear in green.
+I also formatted the color codes to make the legend and data points with higher values for depth appear in red, and shallower events appear in green.

 ![colors](Images/legend_color.PNG)